CS-DS-125/125book/source/02-ValuesAndVariables/Variables.rst

    A visual representation of variables referencing values.

+You can see a similar visual representation of variables and their values in any of the code in this book by using the "CodeLens" view in any Active Code block.
+Try it with :ref:`the block of example code above<variable_assignment_example>`.

 To output the value of a variable, you can use a print statement.
-If you are working in a notebook on an interpreter, you can simply enter the variable to return its value.
+(If you are working in a notebook or an interpreter, you can simply type the variable name as the last line of a cell to display its value. )

 .. activecode:: variables02